afont1/player_list/README.md

 ## Installation

-1. Before launching the launcher for the first time, double-click on `mitmproxy-ca-cert.p12`.
-   - Make sure to select "Local Computer" and not "Current User", then click "Next" until the end.

-2. Authorize the `.exe` file in Windows Defender, otherwise it will be deleted.
+1. Authorize the `.exe` file in Windows Defender, otherwise it will be deleted.

-3. When you launch in administrator mode, it installs the necessary dependencies for the program to function properly.
+2. When you launch in administrator mode, it installs the necessary dependencies for the program to function properly.
    - If you launch without administrator mode, it simply launches the player list.
    - If there is a problem, try launching in administrator mode, it might solve the issue.